maheshyadav7702/nestjs-server/README.md

 Nest is [MIT licensed](LICENSE).

 # -------------------------------------------------------------------------------------

 1. npm install @nestjs/cli
 2. nest new nestjs-service
 3. created the .env file and added the db-rui variable
 4. installed the mongo related packages
    -> npm i mongoose @nestjs/mongoose @nestjs/config --save

 5. To insall the pipe and validations
    -> npm install --save class-validator class-transformer --save

+6. To install the my SQL
+   -> npm install @nestjs/typeorm typeorm mysql2

+# auth singup, sigout, token, refresh token, jwt

+-> generate the controller, service, dto, entity, and module files, with with the single command

+# nest g resource auth

+-> for validation install the below validator commands

+# npm install --save class-validator class-transformer --save

+# to check the jwt token
+jwt.io

+# to check the date format
+epochconverter.com

+# to generate the unique id, to create the refresh token, installed the below package.
+npm install uuid